Katharine Merry: Post-athletics

 Merry now works freelance in the media on radio and TV.
 She worked for the BBC Radio 5 Live at the Olympics in Beijing and London and the Commonwealth Games in Delhi and was the sole field event commentator for the Channel 4 coverage of the Paralympic Games in 2012.
 At the inaugural Invictus Games in 2014, Merry did live trackside interviews.
 For the Gold Coast 2018 Commonwealth Games, Merry was a television commentator for the BBC's coverage of athletic events.
 She also returned to 5 Live to commentate on the Paris 2024 Olympics.
 She has also worked for Sky TV, Eurosport and Channel Five.
 A multi-tasker, Merry now commentates, presents and hosts sporting events around the world.

 Merry appeared on the BBC One gameshow All New Celebrity Total Wipeout on 25 September 2010, where she struck up a rivalry with John Regis, the man who, in her words, "ate all the pies".
 She "ran" the qualifier in 2:16, beating Regis by 50 seconds, and then beating him again in the next two rounds, but losing finally in the Wipeout Zone, finishing third behind Regis and eventual winner DJ JK.
 She won overall, 3 events to 1.

-She is a regular on BBC One's A Question of Sport and BBC Radio 5 Live's Fighting Talk.
+She is a regular on BBC Radio 5 Live's Fighting Talk and was a regular on BBC One's A Question of Sport.
 In December 2013, Merry came third out of four contestants on Celebrity Mastermind on BBC One.
 Her specialist subject was Aston Villa F.C.
 1980–1990.

 Merry was inducted into the England Athletics Hall of Fame in 2018.

 At the 2020 Olympic Games in Tokyo, Merry became the first female in-stadium announcer at an Olympic Games.

-In January 2024, Merry was named by Aston Villa as a member of the Honorary Anniversary Board ahead of the club's 150th anniversary season, as well as previously becoming a AVFC Foundation Ambassador.
+In January 2024, Merry was named by Aston Villa as a member of the Honorary Anniversary Board ahead of the club's 150th anniversary season, as well as previously becoming an AVFC Foundation Ambassador.